Fonta1n3/FullyNoded/Docs/QandA.md

 `sudo nano /var/lib/tor/theNodlTorDirectoryName/authorized_clients/fullynoded.auth`<br/>
 Then paste the pubkey and save the file (type ctrl X and enter)

+##### Troubleshooting
+A user had to create the HS directories manually first, then change the DIR owner to toranon user.
+Reportedly, reading the tor log files helped a lot.

 `StandUp.app` makes it super easy if you have a mac or the StandUp scripts also make it incredibly easy.

 #### Question : C-lightning - I added details of node.
 Clicked gear icon - got 'method not found' error.
 What to do?